Substance theory: Christianity

 The Christian writers of antiquity adhered to the Aristotelian conception of substance.
 Their peculiarity was the use of this idea for the discernment of theological nuances.
 Clement of Alexandria considered both material and spiritual substances: blood and milk; mind and soul, respectively.
 Origen may be the first theologian expressing Christ's similarity with the Father as consubstantiality.
 Tertullian professed the same view in the West.
-The ecclesiastics of the Cappadocian group (Basil of Caesarea, Gregory of Nyssa) taught that the Trinity had a single substance in three hypostases individualized by the relations among them.
+The ecclesiastics of the Cappadocian group (Basil of Caesarea, Gregory of Nazianzus, Gregory of Nyssa) taught that the Trinity had a single substance in three hypostases individualized by the relations among them.
 In later ages, the meaning of "substance" became more important because of the dogma of the Eucharist.
 Hildebert of Lavardin, archbishop of Tours, introduced the term transubstantiation about 1080; its use spread after the Fourth Council of the Lateran in 1215.

 According to Thomas Aquinas, beings may possess substance in three different modes.
 Together with other Medieval philosophers, he interpreted God's epithet "El Shaddai" (Genesis 17:1) as self-sufficient and concluded that God's essence was identical with existence.
 Aquinas also deemed the substance of spiritual creatures identical with their essence (or form); therefore he considered each angel to belong to its own distinct species.
 In Aquinas' view, composite substances consist of form and matter.
 Human substantial form, i.e. soul, receives its individuality from body.

 Jainism

 Buddhism

 Buddhism rejects the concept of substance.
 Complex structures are comprehended as an aggregate of components without any essence.
 Just as the junction of parts is called cart, so the collections of elements are called things.
-All formations are unstable (aniccā) and lacking any constant core or “self” (anattā).
+All formations are unstable (aniccā) and lacking any constant core or "self" (anattā).
 Physical objects have no metaphysical substrate.
 Arising entities hang on previous ones conditionally: in the notable teaching on interdependent origination, effects arise not as caused by agents but conditioned by former situations.
 Our senses, perception, feelings, wishes and consciousness are flowing, the view satkāya-dṛṣṭi of their permanent carrier is rejected as fallacious.
 The school of Madhyamaka, namely Nāgārjuna, introduced the idea of the ontological void (śūnyatā).
 The Buddhist metaphysics Abhidharma presumes particular forces which determine the origin, persistence, aging and decay of everything in the world.
 Vasubandhu added a special force making a human, called "aprāpti" or "pṛthagjanatvam".
 Because of the absence of a substantial soul, the belief in personal immortality loses foundation.
 Instead of deceased beings, new ones emerge whose fate is destined by the karmic law.
 The Buddha admitted the empirical identity of persons testified by their birth, name, and age.
 He approved the authorship of deeds and responsibility of performers.
 The disciplinary practice in the Sangha including reproaches, confession and expiation of transgressions, requires continuing personalities as its justification.